RWWP Clover Chicory Seed | 5# Jug

 In 2017 Real World President, Don Higgins, accidentally discovered a specific variety of perennial red clover.
 Deer were leaving his highly managed whitetail mecca to browse in a neighbor’s hay field.
 Real World did some digging to find out which variety it was and then had our field testers across the country test the variety for themselves.
 After seeing similar results we added it to our clover & chicory blend.
 We already felt that RWWP Clover & Chicory could hold its own against anything on the market but now we have made it even better.

-As with all Real World products, there are no cheap filler seeds or excess seed coating in this blend.
-We also only use perennial clover where most companies mix in annuals.
-With more seed of the varieties proven to be preferred by whitetails in our tests, we challenge you to plant this blend next to any other clover blend on the market.
-Real World prefers to educate our customers about reading seed tags in order to buy the best quality products possible.
-Check out the comparison below of what we offer compared to our leading competitor offers for one acre of clover.
-The difference is unbelievable!
+As with all Real World products, there are no cheap filler seeds in this blend.
+We only use perennial clover where most companies mix in annuals.
+Real World Clover and Chicory goes through multiple tests to ensure we are using the varieties that the deer prefer.
+We challenge you to plant this blend next to any other clover blend on the market.